-Delta Dental Premier® participating dentists in Michigan are automatically eligible to treat children enrolled in Healthy Kids Dental (HKD) and MIChild.
-Delta Dental Premier dentists may elect to opt out of only the HKD and MIChild programs and continue to participate with all other Delta Dental Premier groups.
+Delta Dental Premier® participating dentists in Michigan are automatically eligible to treat children enrolled in Healthy Kids Dental (HKD).
+Delta Dental Premier dentists may elect to opt out of only the HKD program and continue to participate with all other Delta Dental Premier groups.

-To opt out, mail or fax a statement to Delta Dental declaring nonparticipation with only these two programs.
+To opt out, mail or fax a statement to Delta Dental declaring nonparticipation in program.
 Include the doctor’s name, tax identification number, license number and office address.
-Nonparticipating status for HKD and MIChild will be effective 30 days from the date Delta Dental receives the statement.
+Nonparticipating status for HKD will be effective 60 days from the date Delta Dental receives the statement.
 Address your request to Provider Records, Delta Dental, PO Box 30416, Lansing, MI 48909-7916, or fax to 517-706-3618.

 Reimbursement for services rendered to HKD members